2007-08 & All That…

 Financial markets is a vast area of law and requires a thorough understanding of complex market data and client business needs and requirements.

-A day in the life of Lucia Barretto, trainee at DLA Piper.
+A day in the life of Lucia Barretto, a trainee at DLA Piper.

 Starting the day